Sanidhya1912c/Sanidhya1912c/README.md

 ### Hey, I'm Sanidhya 👋

-I'm a 15-year-old developer based in India, and I'm passionate about crafting digital experiences.
+I'm a 15-year-old developer from in India, and I'm passionate about crafting digital experiences.

 - Check out my [website](https://www.google.com) to learn more about me.
 - Explore my [blog](https://google.com) where I share insights and learnings.